tudasc/CaPI/README.md

 `-Wl,--whole-archive <capi_build_dir>/lib/xray/libcapixray_<capi_interface>.a -Wl,--no-whole-archive`, along with the required LLVM dependencies given by `llvm-config --libfiles xray symbolize --link-static --system-libs`.

 **Important note**: The upstream version of LLVM does currently not support XRay instrumentation of shared libraries.
-If you need this feature, you can use [this fork of LLVM 13](https://github.com/sebastiankreutzer/llvm-project-xray-dso).
+If you need this feature, you can use [this fork of LLVM](https://github.com/sebastiankreutzer/llvm-project-xray-dso) (use branch `xray_dso_main` for the latest version).
 The feature is enabled by passing the additional flag `-fxray-enable-shared` when building your application.
 We suggest building LLVM with the following CMake flags: `cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/path/to/install/llvm/13.0.1-xray-dso -DLLVM_ENABLE_PROJECTS="clang;compiler-rt;libcxx;libcxxabi;openmp" -DLLVM_TARGETS_TO_BUILD=X86 -DLLVM_INSTALL_UTILS=ON ../llvm/`
 Note that on some cluster systems, the CGG toolchain needs to be set explicitly via the `GCC_INSTALL_PREFIX` CMake option.